herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse

-1. Project setup

 ## Features
-Input requirements
-* Enter participant name and number of rounds for the game
-* Error handling

 1. Get user input for car names and number of rounds
-2. Validate car names (not empty, <= 5 characters)
+2. Validate car names (not empty, <= 5 characters) and throw error for invalid input with `IllegalArgumentException`
-3. Run race rounds (random movement logic)
+3. Run race rounds with `Randoms.pickNumberInRange()`
-4. Track and display car progress per round
+4. Display car progress per round with an increase of "-" per round
 5. Determine winner(s) and print result
-6. Handle invalid input with IllegalArgumentException
-7. Write unit tests for each feature